Dr Mariana Cunha

 Dr Mariana Cunha is Lecturer in Screen Studies at the University of Westminster, where she teaches and leads modules on the BA (Hons) Film and on the MA in Film, Television and Moving Image.
 Her most recent research focuses on the relationship between ecology, affect, and film, more specifically on the role of nature and the nonhuman in contemporary global cinema and moving image-based art, with a special focus on Latin America.
 Mariana holds a PhD and an MA in Cultural and Critical Studies from Birkbeck, University of London.
 She also held two postdoctoral fellowships in Brazil before joining the University of Westminster.

 Alongside her academic work, Mariana has worked in professional development for the creative industries, where she worked closely with filmmakers and film professionals.
 Mariana also contributes to film festivals and screenings as a film programmer in Brazil and in the UK.
-She is currently curating an exhibition on eco-aesthetics and ecological practices in contemporary Latin American visual arts, which will take place in Spring 2023.
-The exhibition brings together artists whose moving image and photographic practices challenge Western-centred territorial epistemologies and colonial ecologies and offer a renewed perspective on nature and the environment.
+She co-curated the exhibition We Live Like Trees Inside the Footsteps of Our Ancestors (Blenheim Walk Gallery, Leeds Arts University) in Spring 2023, which focused on eco-aesthetics and ecological practices in contemporary Latin American visual arts.
+The exhibition brought together artists whose moving images and photographic practices challenge Western-centred territorial epistemologies and colonial ecologies and offer a renewed perspective on nature and the environment.
+She is currently co-curating an exhibition exploring the intersections between human mobility, ecology, and borders, which will open in March 2025 (Tranzit, Bratislava, Slovakia).

 Teaching